 Jay Maisel New York City Workshop

 As it turned out Micheal was a complete ‘fu#@$%#@ ass$#@!^$#’.
 He refused to join us in any of our dinners or lunches.
 He was not at all funny during the week-long workshop.
 Jay paired up myself and Micheal to go into the streets of New York and shoot images of each other.
 Micheal did not say anything until we got on the streets.
-Then very clearly said “I don’t know who you #$#@@#$ you are or what the %$#@#$ $#@@!# $$#@! you are going to do with the images but do not shot me.
+Then very clearly said “I don’t know who you #$#@@#$ you are or what the %$#@#$ $#@@!# $$#@! you are going to do with the images but do not shoot me.
 He then turned and walked away.
 Well, Micheal, we all paid for the same workshop, but thanks.
 I love this article on why Micheal never did anything past the Seinfeld sitcom.

 Another famous alumni’s of Jay workshop is Joe McNally.
 Unfortunately, Jay has retired and I heard he sold his building for $65 Million Dollars.
 But for people that had the pleasure of spending a week with this fascinating many and iconic photographer, I personally learned a lot.

 Releases: Model – no | Property – no